meithan/qfree/README.md

 # qfree
-A simple Python script to list the number of availeble processers per node in a PBS Torque cluster.
+A simple Python script to list the number of available processors per node in a PBS Torque cluster.